-These regulations came into force on 31st October, 1998
+These gas safety regulations came into force on 31st October, 1998

 Only room sealed appliances can be installed in a bathroom.

 No instantaneous water heater can be installed in any room unless it is room sealed or has a safety device fitted.